Adirondack Guides & Guests on Lower Saranac Lake

-Before Jacob Smith Moody settled in Saranac Lake in 1819, Native Americans were attracted to the area for hunting and trapping.
-It is thanks to these early settlers that this region is now called the "Adirondacks", a Native American name meaning "bark eaters."
+The region was initially used by the Native Americans to hunt and trap.
+It is thanks to these early settlers that this region is now called the "Adirondacks," meaning "bark eaters."

-Saranac Lake grew slowly through the early 1800s, its economy based on logging as well as hosting and guiding 'sports' who came to hunt and fish.
-In 1856, Saranac Lake was home to just 15 families.
+Growth in Saranac Lake was slow through the early 1800s.
+The economy at that time was based on logging as well as hosting and guiding 'sports' who came to hunt and fish.
+It began with the arrival of Jacob Smith Moody who settled here in 1819, and by 1856, Saranac Lake was home to just 15 families.

 Paul Smith & Theodore Roosevelt

 In 1859, Apollos Austin Smith - known as "Paul" - opened a hotel on Lower St. Regis Lake.
-That hotel became well known as "Paul Smith's."
-Among his early guests was Theodore Roosevelt, who was elected governor of New York in 1898.
-Roosevelt's stay in the Adirondacks helped him become a champion of environmental conservation, recognizing the Adirondack Park as a great resource for forestry and wildlife.
+The hotel became well known as "Paul Smith's."
+One of his early guests was Theodore Roosevelt, who was elected Governor of New York in 1898.
+Roosevelt's stay in the area helped him become knowledgeable in environmental conservation, and he recognized the Adirondack Park as a great resource for forestry and wildlife.

-Paul Smith was hugely successful, and outdoor recreation became a mainstay of the region's economy.
-In his will, Paul's son left the entire estate to found a College named for his father.
-Today, more than a century later, Paul Smiths College provides a four year education specializing in Arts, Forestry, Hospitality and Hotel Management.
+Outdoor recreation became a mainstay of the region's economy and Paul Smith was hugely successful.
+He left his estate to his son, Paul, who then left the entire estate in his will to found a College named for his father.
+Today, more than a century later, Paul Smith’s College has a thriving campus, specializing in the culinary arts, forestry, hospitality, natural resources and ecology.

 The Cure Era

-By 1876, the village was home to 700 residents.
-Dr. Edward Livingston Trudeau, his wife, and their two children were among those new residents, and Trudeau would quickly transform the Saranac Lake area.
-An outdoor enthusiast who had come to love the forests and waterways, Dr. Trudeau suffered from tuberculosis.
+By 1876, the village of Saranac Lake was home to 700 residents.
+Among them were Dr. Edward Livingston Trudeau, his wife, and their two children.
+Dr. Trudeau would quickly transform the Saranac Lake area.
+As an outdoor enthusiast who had come to love the forests and waterways, Dr. Trudeau suffered from tuberculosis.
 To his astonishment, his stay in the mountains cured his disease, thus forming the basis for a curing regimen that eventually established Saranac Lake as a "pioneering health resort."

-Wealthy families of the early 20th Century discovered the beauty of the region and many built Adirondack "great camps."
-They would invite their friends and families to spent memorable times in the Saranac Lake Area.
-Among the many well-known families with local great camps are the Rockefellers, Posts, Baches and Guggenheims.
+Wealthy families of the early 20th century discovered the beauty of the region and many built Adirondack great camps.
+They would invite their friends and families to spend memorable times in the Saranac Lake Area.
+Among the many well-known families who owned local great camps were the Rockefellers, Posts, Baches and Guggenheims.

-Over the years, many famous figures such as Mark Twain, Christy Mathewson, Jack Dempsey, Al Jolson, Somerset Maugham, Albert Einstein, Bela Bartok, and Presidents Harrison, Roosevelt, McKinley, Coolidge and Clinton have come to Saranac Lake for rejuvenation of body and spirit.
+Over the years, many famous figures such as Mark Twain, Christy Mathewson, Jack Dempsey, Al Jolson, Somerset Maugham, Albert Einstein, Bela Bartok, and Presidents William Henry Harrison, Theodore Roosevelt, William McKinley, Calvin Coolidge and Bill Clinton have come to Saranac Lake for rejuvenation of mind, body and spirit.

-Nestled between the villages of Lake Placid and Tupper Lake, Saranac Lake is the largest village in the Adirondacks with just over 5,000 year-round residents.
-Without question it is the hub of the region, being home to the largest hospital in the Park, a state-of-the-art airport, many studios, galleries, and shops as well as the only four-season theatre in the region.
+Nestled between the villages of Lake Placid and Tupper Lake, Saranac Lake is the largest village in the Adirondack Park with just over 5,000 year-round residents.
+It is also home to the largest hospital in the park, an airport, theatre, studios, galleries and shops.

 Saranac Lake has 170 former cure cottages listed on both the State and National Registers of Historic Places, making the village a great attraction for lovers of history and architecture.
 Historic Saranac Lake is a not-for-profit organization historical preservation group that also houses a local museum.
-You can visit the Wiki here.
-The village's traditions continue today: Every year the Saranac Lake Winter Carnival kicks off on the first Friday in February.
-The celebration continues for ten days, and people travel from near and far to see the spectacular fireworks above the ice palace along the shores of Lake Flower.
+The village's traditions continue today: every year the Saranac Lake Winter Carnival kicks off its ten day celebration on the first Friday in February.

-park system is owned by the Village Improvement Society, a not-for profit volunteer group that has cared for the parks since 1910.
+Take a Saranac Lake walking tour and explore the area’s historic park system.
+Created by the same firm that designed New York City's Central Park, the Olmsted Brothers, Saranac Lake's park system is owned by the Village Improvement Society, a not-for-profit volunteer group that has cared for the park since 1910.